Helping You Understand the Role of the Guardian ad Litem

 In some divorce cases involving child custody, and other child custody and visitation disputes, the court may require an attorney to represent the interests of the child in order to make a final recommendation to the Court.
 Called a guardian ad litem, the representative will work with the child and other parties in the child’s life to determine what those interests might be.

 At Stange Law Firm, PC, we represent the rights and interests of children of divorced or divorcing parents.
-Multiple attorneys at Stange Law Firm, PC are court-certified guardians ad litem, including Founding Partner, Paola Arzu Stange, and work with children in special cases where their interests must be included to reach a final settlement.
-From our multiple offices in Missouri and Illinois, we represent clients throughout the area.
+Multiple attorneys at Stange Law Firm, PC are court-certified guardians ad litem.
+From our multiple offices in Missouri, Illinois, Kansas and Oklahoma, we represent clients throughout the area.

 Using a Guardian ad Litem